U-Next: History

+Launched as GyaO Next

-In June 2006, Usen began a project to investigate the possibility of watching Gyao, a video streaming service for PCs owned by the company, on television.
-Gyao, which was later operated by Yahoo!
+In June 2006, Usen began a project to investigate the possibility of watching GyaO, an advertising-supported video on demand (AVOD) service for PCs owned by the company, on television.
+GyaO, which was later operated by Yahoo!
 Japan and terminated its services in 2023, was one of the most influential platforms in Japan's online video distribution market at the time.

-On February 1, 2007, Usen started selling Gyao Plus, a set-top box that allowed users to watch Gyao on their televisions.
-At the time, the set-top box had internet connectivity, but could only be used to watch Gyao.
+On February 1, 2007, Usen started selling GyaO Plus, a set-top box that allowed users to watch GyaO on their televisions.
+At the time, the set-top box had internet connectivity, but could only be used to watch GyaO.

-On June 1, 2007, Gyao Next, a pay-per-view video distribution service using Gyao Plus, was launched.
-Unlike Gyao, which was available for free, Gyao Next cost 3,900 yen to 4,950 yen per month in addition to the initial cost and the set-top box fee (rental or purchase).
-Gyao refreshes its catalog every 10 days to 2 weeks, while Gyao Next is an archive.
+On June 1, 2007, GyaO Next, a pay-per-view video distribution service using GyaO Plus, was launched.
+Unlike GyaO, which was available for free, GyaO Next cost 3,900 yen to 4,950 yen per month in addition to the initial cost and the set-top box fee (rental or purchase).
+GyaO refreshes its catalog every 10 days to 2 weeks, while GyaO Next is an archive.
 As a result, there was little overlap between the two services in terms of user base."

 In June 2008, the price was reduced from ¥3,900/month to ¥2,980/month with the same content plus additional content such as all professional baseball games of the Pacific League and a number of karaoke songs.

 On April 7, 2009, Yahoo!
-Japan announced that it would acquire 51% of the shares of Gyao, which had been a wholly owned subsidiary of Usen, from Usen for 529 million yen, making it a subsidiary.
+Japan announced that it would acquire 51% of the shares of GyaO, which had been a wholly owned subsidiary of Usen, from Usen for 529 million yen, making it a subsidiary.
 The acquisition was aimed at building the largest video platform in Japan by integrating it with Yahoo!
 Video, which is owned by Yahoo!
 Japan.
-Gyao Next, however, was not part of the deal.
+GyaO Next, however, was not part of the deal.